tryghostxyz/ghost-cli/README.md

 ```

 To generate an API key, visit [Ghost Graphs](https://app.ghostlogs.xyz/graphs) and click the "API Key" button.
+You must use an admin API key to configure.

 ### Create a Ghost Graph